Right to Food Coalition

 Want to make a difference?
 Join here to be part of the Coalition.

 The Right to Food Coalition officially launched the week of 17 April 2016, coinciding with a series of food security related events and social media activities.
+Since its inception, members of the Right to Food Coalition have organised events and meetings, have participated to conferences, presented papers and talked publicly about food insecurity and its social costs.
+Want to be kept in the loop?
+Join the Coalition and get involved!!

 This position statement outlines the challenges presented by food insecurity in Australia and presents numerous opportunities which would allow our Government to respect, protect and fulfill the right to adequate food in Australia.